segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 ## Workflow

-Here is a short overview of what we're going to do and to give you the bigger picture
+Here is a short overview of what we're going to do and to give you the bigger picture:

 {{< mermaid >}}
 stateDiagram
-    [*] --> PhantomWallet
-    PhantomWallet --> TopUp
-    TopUp --> CreateWallet
+    [*] --> CreateWallet
     CreateWallet --> TokenAddress
     TokenAddress --> TokenAccount
     TokenAddress --> Mint